esellapp/Assignment4/README.md

 Install the "Live Server" extension in VS Code Remember to click on install.

-To run the application run the server
+To run the application run Go Live in VS Code or run the python server